About Michael Stein

 Michael wrote, directed, produced and starred in “Love Hollywood Style”.
 His esoteric comedy and awkward depiction of Hollywood had an eclectic cast, starring Faye Dunaway, Andy Dick, Coolio and Stephen Tobolowsky.
 Love Hollywood Style won many awards and was a good earner with Domestic sales by independent film standards.

-Michael continued to expand his tent and tarp company.
-In 2002 he renamed the company Abadak.
+Michael continued to expand and in 2002 he renamed the company Abadak.
 Abadak is an acronym standing for “A better atmosphere dedicating all kind”.
 Abadak Inc. has grown into one of North America’s largest distributors for the types products it offers.
-Abadak Inc. manufactures and distributes its own unique brand of outdoor gear and specialized children’s toys.
+Abadak Inc. manufactures and distributes its own unique brand of products.

 Today Michael Stein continues to expand Abadak and its products into a global brand with an emphasis of being a philanthropic company that supports causes like poverty and education with programs like Tarps across America, Canopies for Kids and the Happy Buddies Foundation.